haiwenyang/git-demo/README.md

 # Git Demo
-Hello GitHub from VS Codes
+Hello GitHub from VS Code

+## New Feature
+This change is made in a feature branch.